 I’ll start doing this for all my launches.
 Check out an example here:

-I’m still testing this out, but it seems like the easiest way to hack the system is to build a big list with giveaways, then use Amazon giveaways to “gift” a lot of copies of your book, because Amazon will do it automatically (instead of needing to gift 1 copy of your book by email, one by one, to hundreds of people).
+The reason I was initially excited about Amazon giveaways, was because it seemed like you could set up a giveaway to “gift” a lot of copies of your book automatically, instead of needing to gift 1 copy of your book by email, one by one, to hundreds of people.

 With giveaways you have the option to set winners at “1 in 400” or something like that.
 I would do 1 in 5 and try to get 2000 signups.
 I would gift 400 copies.
-At 99cents it would cost about $400 – but there is no other service where you could pay $400 and get 400 sales – in most other services, you’d pay $400 just to get 40 sales (or less).
-The cheapest I found was 30 sales for $125.
+At 99cents it would cost about $400.

 PLUS you’ll get some money back for all those sales, so it will cost less (you can run the numbers and see if a higher prices book at 75% would make more sense).